s-kline/aversive-appetitive-conditioning/README.md

 # aversive-appetitive-conditioning

 This repository contains code used to examine commonalities in the neural bases of aversive and appetitive conditioning.
-Put in once published (See _publication_ for details.)
+See _publication_ for details.

 ## Dependencies: These should be installed to use this code